 Iterative techniques of machine learning for Big Data and huge AI systems are never economical and thus the Researchers propose that the corrector should be non-iterative with the reversible correctors necessary to reconfigure and combine local corrections.

 It is often infeasible just to re-train the systems for several reasons: they are huge and re-training requires significant computational resources or long time or both; it may be impossible retrain the system locally, at the point where mistake occur; and we can fix one thing but break another leading to that important skills could vanish...
 The development of sustainable large intelligent systems for mining of Big Data requires creation of technology and methods for fast non-destructive, non-iterative, and reversible corrections.
 No such technology existed until now.

-Department of Mathematic s the University of Leicester
+Dr Ivan Tyukin, Department of Mathematics the University of Leicester